Startup experts call it bootstrapping when an entrepreneur starts a new business without outside investment. This is the norm, not the exception.

 The bootstrapping founder takes all the risk

 Bootstrapping doesn’t necessarily mean starting from nothing, with no money whatsoever.
-Although definitions vary, most people call it bootstrapping when the startup founder takes the risk and borrows from credit cards, or mortgages a home, or pledges some other personal assets to borrow the money.
+Although definitions vary, most people call it bootstrapping when a founder uses credit cards, or mortgages a home, or pledges some other personal assets as collateral to borrow the money.

 That was my case, in the early years of Palo Alto Software.
-As we grew to revenues greater than $5 million in the early days, we had no outside investment, but my wife and I had three mortgages along the way, and $65,000 in credit card debt at one point.
-I call that bootstrapping because the risk was all on us (and do as I say, not as we did; see below, the final point).
+As we grew to revenues greater than $5 million in the early days, we had no outside investment, but my wife and I had three mortgages along the way and $65,000 in credit card debt at one point.
+I call that bootstrapping because the risk was all on us (and do as I say, not as we did—see the final point below).

 The best way to bootstrap is to lever up from early sales, or even promises of early sales.
 Kickstarter is a mecca for bootstrappers because they can use it to get pledges or promises to buy, with pre-orders, before they finish the product.

 While we’re on that subject, consider this: Read my post on 10 Good Reasons Not to Seek Investors for Your Startup.
-Not that I’m against angel investors—I’m a member of Willamette Angel Conference, a group of angel investors—but there are a lot of good reasons to bootstrap.
+Not that I’m against angel investors—I’ve done more than a dozen angel investments as a member of a local angel group—but there are a lot of good reasons to bootstrap.

 How much money does it take?